wappointment/wappointment/readme.txt

 Appointment scheduling for personal coaches, teachers, therapists and service professionals of all kind

-== Description ==
+== Appointment scheduling made easy ==

-**Appointment booking calendar**, for personal coaches, teachers, therapists and service professionals of all kind.
+**Appointment booking calendar** for personal coaches, teachers, therapists and service professionals of all kind.
 Get booked 24/7 with the most **intuitive booking form**.

-Convert visitors into potential clients with a simple call to action.
+Convert visitors into customers with a simple call to action.

-The perfect Calendly alternative made for WordPress, except that the data is yours.
+The perfect Calendly alternative designed for WordPress.

 https://www.youtube.com/watch?v=jUkiyejbuzg

-== The Benefits ==
+== Get booked simply ==

 = Save Time Automate your Bookings =
-Convert visitors into customers with a simple call to action. **Get booked 24/7**, Wappointment is basically a **booking assistant which never sleeps**.
+**Get booked 24/7**, Wappointment is basically a **booking assistant which never sleeps**.

 = Avoid Double Bookings =
 Keep your availability updated using our powerful centralized system.